mlflow/mlflow/docs/source/models.rst

 MLflow provides a default Docker image definition; however, it is up to you to build the image and upload it to ECR.
 MLflow includes the utility function ``build_and_push_container`` to perform this step.
 Once built and uploaded, you can use the MLflow container for all MLflow models.
-Model webservers deployed using the :py:mod:`mlflow.sagemaker` module will accept the following data formats as input, depending on the deployment flavor:
+Model webservers deployed using the :py:mod:`mlflow.sagemaker` module accept the following data formats as input, depending on the deployment flavor:

   * ``python_function``: For this deployment flavor, The endpoint accepts the same formats as the pyfunc server.
 These formats are described in the